lachiestewart/Tutor4U/README.md

     git clone https://github.com/lachiestewart/Tutor4U.git

-From the `TUTOR4U` directory run these commands to download the necessary packages and initialise the Django SQLite Database:
+From the `TUTOR4U` directory run the following commands to download the necessary packages and initialise the Django SQLite Database:

     cd backend
     pip install pipenv